 The solution interface allows service desk agents to view user details and perform the following actions:

 - Reset Active Directory passwords

-- Recover encryption keys for lockouts triggered by BitLocker or Symantec Endpoint Encryption
+- Recovery encryption keys for lockouts triggered by BitLocker or Symantec Endpoint Encryption.

 The above actions can be secured by enabling user verification enforcement.
 When this feature is turned on, the agent will need to successfully verify the user’s identity before being able to complete any of these high-risk actions.